we publish various adult fiction and non-fiction titles with a focus on travel, adventure, Asian culture and history

 Throughout his career (since 1988), Chen Sheng had only one outstanding disciple and that is Liu Ruo Ying (Rene Liu) 刘若英.
 Several others had left him after discovering that he was more suited to the role of tormentor than a teacher/producer.
 He could literally take years to record an album.
 Unlike the others, Liu tolerated Chen Sheng’s eccentricity and his extreme, humiliating training methods.
 Chen had maintained that Liu was only marginally talented and he had the onerous task of 死马当活马医 and Liu humbly accepted it.
 The well-trained Liu burst into the music scene and silver screen, passing with flying colours.

 Then, much to the shock of the industry, at the height of Rene Liu’s popularity, Chen Sheng dismissed her.
 The reason?
 He discovered that she had fallen in love with him.
 It might still have been possible for the two to work together, but Chen Sheng, already married by then, felt that it was not right and against his principles.
 A top performer was thus given away to a competitor.
+Turning Rene Liu away was painful in more ways than one as the video excerpt of that interview reveals.

 Chen Sheng said: “I don’t think we [Taiwan] should earn more money, and I think the richest era that Taiwan residents had was abnormal.
 Some said that by refusing to sign the agreement, Taiwan will become marginalised.
 But why should we lower our quality of life?
 I disagree with signing it.
 I don’t want the mainlanders to come here.”

 Not surprisingly, his statement provoked much wrath from mainland netizens.
 Chen Sheng was called all kinds of names on Chinese social media.
+Many wanted the government to ban him for life.

 Chen calmly added that while he has a lot of mainland friends and likes them a lot, he often tells them that he will talk about unity when they learn to close bathroom doors.